Deformable-Object-Tracking-HTWG/Report/chapter2.md

 The script supports both monocular and RGB-D inputs.
 By default, monocular depth is computed on demand for the frames inside each model call.
 When `--rgbd` is set, per-frame depth maps (pre-aligned to the RGB preprocessing) are injected directly, bypassing the MDE.
 This path is used for our ToF-based comparisons.

 **Preprocessing and outputs.** We optionally sub-sample frames (`--fps`) and apply crop/downsample operations (`--crop`, `--crop_factor`, `--downsample`) before inference; all trajectories are mapped back to the overlay/original resolution when saving.
-Each run exports (i) an MP4 with overlays and (ii) a NumPy bundle with trajectories, visibility flags, frame indices, spatial metadata, and the full CLI configuration to ensure reproducibility.
+Each run exports an MP4 with overlays and a NumPy bundle with trajectories, visibility flags, frame indices, spatial metadata, and the full CLI configuration to ensure reproducibility.

 **Key arguments**